-The aviation management and operations program focuses on the business and managerial aspects of the aviation industry.
-Our students will complete coursework in general education, aviation topics, and business courses including economics, finance, accountancy and marketing.
-Aviation courses include aerodynamics, aviation safety, aircraft systems, meteorology, airline management, airport management and international aviation.
+The Aviation Management and Operations Program focuses on the business and managerial aspects of the aviation industry.
+Our students will complete coursework in general education, aviation topics, and business courses including economics, finance, accountancy, and marketing.
+Aviation courses include aerodynamics, aviation safety, aircraft systems, airline management, airport management and operations, aviation supply chain, and international aviation.
 A student’s experience will culminate in a senior capstone project that includes the development of a business plan and utilizing an airline simulation to put the plan in action.
 The program curriculum is closely aligned with a general business minor from the Haworth College of Business.
 Students need to take one additional course to complete a general business minor.
 Students that complete the Aviation Management and Operations program have completed the prerequisites for the Master of Business Administration—MBA—graduate degree at Western Michigan University and allows for a smooth transition for individuals wanting to pursue an advanced degree.

-The aviation management courses prepare students for a variety of roles in the aviation industry.
-Management and operations students have the opportunity to gain industry experience through internships.
-The College of Aviation has developed standing internship opportunities for students at airlines, airports and corporate flight departments.
+Aviation management courses prepare students for a variety of roles in the aviation industry.
+Management students have the opportunity to gain industry experience through internships.
+The College of Aviation has developed standing internship opportunities for students at airlines, airports, and corporate flight departments.

 Graduates are hired to work in a variety of positions for airlines, airports, corporate flight departments and support areas.
-Some of the positions graduates hold include scheduling, dispatch, customer service representative, client services representative, and account manager.
-This list is not meant to be exhaustive, these are some of the common organizations that alumni work for and graduates are advised to explore all possible career options.
-There are numerous career opportunities with an aviation management and operations degree.
+Some of the position’s graduates hold include airport operations, scheduling, dispatch, customer service representative, client services representative, account manager, air service development, and supply chain management.
+This list is not meant to be exhaustive; these are some of the common positions that alumni retain up graduation.
+The benefit of achieving the Aviation Management and Operations degree is the vast number of career opportunities and choices within the aviation industry.